-NOTE: The prices below are based on an average UK energy consumption of 2,700kwh Elec and 11,500kwh Gas per year.
+NOTE: The prices above are based on an average UK energy consumption of 2,700kwh Elec and 11,500kwh Gas per year.
 In the industry these are referred to as Typical Domestic Consumption Values (TDCVs).

 Advantages of this type of tariff are: